modularml/mojo/proposals/lifetimes-keyword-renaming.md

 like this:

 1. `ref`: immutable reference, this is spelled “`borrowed`” today
 2. `mutref`: mutable reference, this is spelled “`inout`” today.
-I’d love a better keyword suggestion than `mutref` :-)
+I’d love a better keyword suggestion than `mutref`, perhaps just `mut`?
 3. `inout`: abstracted computed mutable reference with getter/setter.

 `inout` can decay to `mutref` and `ref` in an argument position with writeback,